 Section 9.
 Interim Action.

-The Board of Directors may take official action on any matter in the interim between meetings through the medium of the United States mail, email, or by conference telephone call.
+The Board of Directors may take official action on any matter in the interim between meetings through the medium of the United States mail, email, electronic voting system, or by conference telephone call.

 Section 10.
 Compensation.